 - Toilets with dual low and high flush valves in newer buildings.

 We closely monitor water use across campus, and any abnormalities are quickly investigated and remedied.

 We have installed a myriad of technologies such as solar clocks, rain gauges, and moisture sensors that calculate air moisture to determine when it will rain to avoid wasting water, time, and energy.
 We diligently follow the City of Evanston’s irrigation restrictions on weekdays from 10:00 am to 4:00 pm from May 15 to September 15.
 This restriction is in effect because plants do not absorb water efficiently, so the water evaporates and is wasted.

 Monitor stormwater and run-off

 Water is recycled in creative ways through bioswales, green roofs, and daisy basins.
 Bioswales are landscaping mechanisms that use terracing to naturally draw water to specific locations.
 Northwestern has bioswales near the athletic fields and parking lots to move water to plants that need it.
-Green Roofs, which minimize stormwater runoff, are found at the Wild Roots Garden on the Norris University Center South Lawn and at the Ford Motor Company Engineering Design Center.
-Daisy basins are fixtures unique to Northwestern that divert also stormwater runoff.
+Green roofs, which minimize stormwater runoff, are found at the Wild Roots Garden on the Norris University Center South Lawn and at the Ford Motor Company Engineering Design Center.
+Daisy basins are fixtures unique to Northwestern that divert stormwater runoff.
 Though most of them are underground, some older daisy basins are visible above ground near Norris University Center.